What is close reading? – guidance notes

 1. Close reading is the most important skill you need for any form of literary studies.
 It means paying especially close attention to what is printed on the page.
 It is a much more subtle and complex process than the term might suggest.

-2. Close reading means not only reading and understanding the meanings of the individual printed words; it also involves making yourself sensitive to all the nuances and connotations of language as it is used by skilled writers.
+2. Close reading means not only reading and understanding the meanings of the individual printed words; it also involves making yourself sensitive to all the nuances and connotations of a language as it is used by skilled writers.

 3. This can mean anything from a work’s particular vocabulary, sentence construction, and imagery, to the themes that are being dealt with, the way in which the story is being told, and the view of the world that it offers.
 It involves almost everything from the smallest linguistic items to the largest issues of literary understanding and judgement.